 The Udall Scholarship online application will be available October 1, 2013.
 A sample application is available for reference only.
 To access the online application, your FacRep must register you as a potential nominee.
 All 2013 applicants must use the online application; the Foundation will not accept paper applications.

 • An institutional nomination form from your faculty representative;

 • An 11-question application form;

-• An 800-word essay on a speech, legislative act, book, or public policy statement by either Morris K. Udall or Stewart L. Udall and its impact on your interests and goals;
+• An 800-word essay on a speech, legislative act, book, or public policy statement by either Morris K. Udall or Stewart L. Udall and its impact on your interests

 • A current official college transcript and transcripts for other colleges attended;